okuda-seminar/Twitter-Clone/kustomize/readme.md

 kustomize build kustomize/overlays/stg | kubectl apply  -f -
 ```

+# Swap between blue/greeen deployment and canary deployment
+in `overlays/stg/kustomization.yaml`, you can urilize by commenting our either `delete-canary.yaml` or `delete-bluegreen.yaml`

 ## Appendix
+you can get the pass for argoCD
 ```
 kubectl -n argocd get secret/argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo
 ```